EsterDanielYtterbrink/git-best-practices/README.md

   - Protecting from direct pushes needs a CI that does the pushes for you.
 - Learn how to write a Git commit message - [https://chris.beams.io/posts/git-commit/](https://chris.beams.io/posts/git-commit/)
 - Make sure your .gitignore is up to date for what you're developing in. [https://www.gitignore.io/](https://www.gitignore.io/)
+- If you have things you often forget, like running tests or linting, use local githooks to help yourself remember.
+Just make sure that it is only run on the changes you plan to commit or push.
+If you want to share hooks within a team, a small shell- or makescript that adds them can be inclueded in the repo.
 - Sharpen your Git skills by practising often: [https://github.com/praqma-training/git-katas/](https://github.com/praqma-training/git-katas/)

 ## More reading